Can You Switch Personal Injury Attorneys in Ohio? (And How To Do It) | Kisling, Nestico & Redick

 Your former lawyer must submit the case’s evidence and documentation to your new attorney.
 You can finally relax knowing your case is in good hands, and your information should be kept private throughout the process.

-Call KNR at 1-800-HURT-NOW or use our online contact form to schedule a free consultation and see why our lawyers are a good fit for you.
+Call KNR at 1-800-HURT-NOW or use our online contact form to schedule a free, no-risk, or obligation case evaluation.